basecs101/java-collection-concepts/README.md

 # Java-Collection-Programs
 ### Having fun writing and exploring collection classes and their usage
 1. ### Stack
+    > The Stack class represents a last-in-first-out (LIFO) stack of objects.
+It extends class Vector with five operations that allow a vector to be treated as a stack.
+The usual push and pop operations are provided, as well as a method to peek at the top item on the stack, a method to test for whether the stack is empty, and a method to search the stack for an item and discover how far it is from the top.
+    When a stack is first created, it contains no items.

+    > A more complete and consistent set of LIFO stack operations is provided by the Deque interface and its implementations, which should be used in preference to this class.
+For example:
+    Deque<Integer> stack = new ArrayDeque<Integer>();
 2. ### Queue
    1. #### PriorityQueue
 3. ### Deque